 While we remember the trekking adventurers who arrived in Salt Lake in 1847, we’d be remiss not to honor the people who were here long before them: Utah’s Native Americans.
-The 25th Annual Native American Celebration, Powwow, & Festival runs all day long in Liberty Park and features food, arts and crafts, and entertainment.
-A similar event featuring drum and dance contests happens in South Jordan City Park.
+The 25th Annual Native American Celebration, Powwow, & Festival runs all day long on the 23rd in Liberty Park and features food, arts and crafts, and entertainment.

 Float Preview Party

 Can’t wait ‘til parade day to see the floats?
 Come to the Float Preview Party at the Mountain America Expo Center in Sandy to get an up close look at the floats and meet their technicians and designers.

 The Days of ‘47 Cowboy Games & Rodeo

 If you’re looking for something a little more gritty and adrenaline-fueled to celebrate the pioneer spirit and Utah’s western heritage, then get your tickets to the Days of ‘47 Rodeo.
 National competitors in bareback riding, steer wrestling, roping, bronc riding, bull riding, and more will have you yee-hawing on the edge of your seat.
 Prior to the rodeo, your family can enjoy pony rides, a mechanical bull, a carnival, and cultural exhibits.

 This Is the Place Heritage Park Pioneer Day

 What better place to celebrate Pioneer Day than a family park dedicated to commemorating the pioneers and early Utahns year round?
 In addition to all the regular fun the park provides, there will be a candy cannon covering the street in old-fashioned taffy, panning for gold, pony and train rides, and games galore.